 And for a sense of balance and visual information… the night shot.
 To create the desired final image, I referenced both the day man and the night man to faithfully capture my vision.
-Now, without further adieu, a stroke-by-stroke recap of this 20 square foot canvas after the jump.
+Now, without further adieu, a stroke-by-stroke recap of this 20 square foot canvas.

 A blank slate.

 Beginning with a yellow outline to define the composition.